Evidence Exam Fall 2012

 In this section, you must select either “True” or “False.”
 The statement, as drafted, when read in the context of a Federal Trial, is either True or False.

-3. In a criminal appeal based on an evidentiary question, the court finds that the error was not properly preserved for appeal.
+- In a criminal appeal based on an evidentiary question, the court finds that the error was not properly preserved for appeal.
 The appellate court also finds that the trial court erred in admitting the evidence.
-Under the Federal Rules of Evidence, the appellate court may have the authority to reverse the conviction.
+Under the Federal Rules of Evidence, the appellate court does not have the authority to reverse the conviction.

-4. In a criminal trial for vehicular homicide arising out of an automobile accident, the state offers the testimony of an eyewitness who will identify the defendant, Drew Johnson, as the person driving the car that hit him and that the traffic light controlling Johnson’s lane was red.
+- In a criminal trial for first-degree murder, the state offers the testimony of an eyewitness who will identify the defendant, Nancy Smith, as the person that fired ten shots into victim Jonathan Jones.
 The defense objects.
-At the bench, so that the jurors cannot hear what is happening, the court rules that the evidence is relevant to the case and prejudicial for the defendant Drew Johnson because it makes it more likely than it would be without that evidence that Johnson’s negligence was the proximate cause of the accident.
+At the bench, so that the jurors cannot hear what is happening, the court rules that the evidence is relevant to the case and prejudicial for the defendant Nancy because it makes it more likely than it would be without that evidence that Smith’s intentional conduct was the proximate cause of the death.
 The court must exclude this evidence under Rule 403.

-9. During civil commitment proceedings against Ohio State University junior William Jones, his parents, who are trying to institutionalize him in a psychiatric treatment facility, present testimony that he told several classmates last weekend: “I am Tebow, Tim Tebow, Heisman Trophy Winner.”
+- During civil commitment proceedings against Louisville assistant professor Jerry Patterson, his parents, who are trying to institutionalize him in a psychiatric treatment facility, present testimony that he told several students last weekend: “I am Tebow, Tim Tebow, Heisman Trophy Winner.”
 Given the definition of hearsay of Rule 801(a), (b) and (c), this evidence is not hearsay.

-10. In a criminal case for assault and battery, during his case-in-chief, defendant Don offers the testimony of William that alleged victim Vince was a “belligerent, fight-picking fella.”
+- In a criminal case for assault and battery, during his case-in-chief, defendant Don offers the testimony of William that alleged victim Vince was a “belligerent, fight-picking fella.”
 During its case-in-rebuttal, the prosecution offers the testimony of the Reverend Wilson that defendant Don was a “violence-prone person.”
-The prosecution’s rebuttal evidence is inadmissible under the Federal Rules of Evidence.
+The prosecution’s rebuttal may be admitted under the Federal Rules of Evidence.

-11. In a criminal prosecution for homicide, defendant Don testifies that alleged victim Vince started the fight between them that ultimately led to Vince’s death, and that he (Don) acted in self-defense.
+- In a criminal prosecution for assault, defendant Don testifies that alleged victim Vince started the fight between them that ultimately led to Vince’s serious injuries, and that he (Don) acted in self-defense.
 During its case-in-rebuttal, the prosecution offers the testimony of the Reverend Wilson that Vince was a “peaceful, and non-violent man.”
 The testimony of Reverend Wilson must be excluded.